wrode/Blog/_posts/2016-08-19-Smart contracts.md

 A smart contract can specify the ownership in a company, and this ownership can easily be transfered by interacting with the contract.
 The contract can include instructions about how dividends are paid out through the contract.
 Any dividends that are paid out are automatically distributed to the owners.
 In addition, the contract can give the owners voting rights relative to their ownership.
 Owners would send a transaction with their vote to the smart contract - which would .

 What I have described above is essentially just a share of a company, in the form of a smart contract.
 This is the second application where smart contracts have considerable promise; financial instruments.
 Securities such as stocks, bonds and derivatives can all be created as smart contracts.
 In the case of a derivative, the logic would define the terms of the contract - such as payouts based on the future price of oil.
 The contract would listen to events, and make a payment based on the agreement.
 If the price of oil goes up 20% then perform a payment to account A, if not, make a payment to account B.

 <!--- We first present ownership, the second application area relates to adding additional logic to this ownership - thats what financial instruments are.
 But not only do you have additional logic for handling ownership - you also have other logic you could include.
 Such as a timer to release money, which might help to save money, or way to distribute money to hundreds of different accounts, or multisignature conditions for moving the money around.-->

 #### Dapps

-Many of the internet applications that you use today, such as Facebook and Google, communicate with back-end servers to fulfill your needs.
+Many of the Internet applications that you use today, such as Facebook and Google, communicate with back-end servers to fulfill your needs.
 The complicated technology is hidden behind the front-end interface, so you will never have to communicate directly with the back-end.
 This is an abstraction layer, which allows you to perform complicated operations (searching the internet) without needing the competence to know how it is done.
 Interacting directly with smart contracts is also complicated.
 The blockchain equivalent  of creating an application that hides this complexity behind a front-end interface is called a *decentralized application*, or *Dapp* for short.

-Dapps might consist of several smart contracts that interact with eachother, all seemlessly hidden behind an interface.
+Dapps might consist of several smart contracts that interact with each other, all seemlessly hidden behind an interface.
 One example of a Dapp is a decentralized exchange, where ownership can be exchanged without needing to trust the counterparty or third party (the exchange).
 Another example is a decentralized prediction (or betting) market which is used to predict and verify the outcome of events.

 <!--
 - through cryptocurrency can incentivise these new structures to exist.
 Transistion to dropbox and airbnb for computing power.